Paberžė Regiment

 The Paberžė Regiment (Paberžės pulkas; Pułk Podbrzeski) was a Lithuanian infantry regiment commanded by Antanas Mackevičius during the Uprising of 1863.
 It was named after the village Paberžė (Podbrzezie).
 The regiment fought mostly in the Kaunas Governorate and ranged in strength from 700 to 1,170 members.

 Formation

 On March 8, the priest Antanas Mackevičius read out the National Government's manifesto and its decrees during his sermon.
-After Holy Mass, about 300 people moved to the Krekenava forest, from whom the Paberžės regiment was formed.
+After holy mass, about 300 people moved to the Krekenava forest, from whom the Paberžė regiment was formed.
 Their weaponry consisted of scythes and old guns.
-The uprising's leadership gave the name of Paberžė regiment to A. Mackevičius' party.
+The uprising's leadership gave the name of Paberžė regiment to Mackevičius' party.

 Composition

 The unit was mainly made up of local Lithuanian peasants, but there were also representatives of the gentry, mainly the poor, urban youth and students.
 Germans, Prussian Lithuanians and volunteers from Mazovia also joined the unit.
-The officers were mainly fugitives from the Imperial Russian army, as well as cadets from the Polish military school in Cuneo.
+The officers were mainly fugitives from the Imperial Russian Army, as well as cadets from the Polish military school in Cuneo.
 Unit was soon joined by Bolesław Kołyszko as a military instructor.